frothkoetter/telco_streaming_demo/readme.md

 ```
 This configuration generates approx 2000 events/minute

 Startup:

 `nohup ./gen.sh | nc telco-demo-events-nifi2 31888 & `

-The events are send into a linux pipe on port 31888, that Nifi listen to.
+The events are send into a linux pipe on port 31888, that NIFI is listening to.
 Check events coming in Nifi UI

 ![](IMAGES/image6.png)